vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 longer than anticipated.
 By the time I had time to do strength exercises, it was already late and I didn't want the exercises plus cooldownn period to delay my meal consumption further.

+## 2026-09-03: skipped jogging and non-strength cycle exercise

+On Thursday 2026-09-03, I skipped jogging and the non-strength cycle exercise (humming with intermittent pauses).
+I did do hand gripper exercises while in a meeting, but needed to switch to meal prep and didn't have time to fit in jogging in the interim.
+The meeting actually extended into a semi-collaborative work session, which didn't require continuous interaction, but also would have made it harder to fit in humming with intermittent pauses since that requires continuous vocal use for a non-meeting purpose.